 Functional access is controlled by a user's roles.
 Use functional access control to match a user's access with their job responsibilities.
 Learn more about the roles and access rights available within Oracle Responsys.

 Organizational access control gives you the ability to define the visibility of objects (such as lists, campaigns, folders, and programs) based on organization assignment of the object, the user's organization assignment, and the functional role assigned to the user.

 Functional Access Control and Organizational Access Control work together.
 Organizational Access Control determines whether the user has access to a particular object, and Functional Access Control determines what operations the user can perform with that object.
 For example, a user may have access to the PET object but cannot add or update data in it.

 Oracle Responsys creates an oHash of email addresses using the SHA-256 and MD5 hash value of a normalized email addresses.
 The normalized email address is generated by trimming the raw clear text, converting it to lower case, and removing any aliases.

 The oHashes are stored in the columns EMAIL_SHA256_HASH_ and EMAIL_MD5_HASH.
 If you want to use your own externally calculated hash for profile merges or personalization, populate your hash value in the CUSTOMER_ID_ column.

 These oHashes can be leveraged with your integrated systems to map customer data across systems without sending the email address itself.
-For example, the oHashed email addresses are used in an Oracle DMP integration or an Omniture Genesis (also known as Adobe Genesis) integration, and can be used with retargeting use cases.
+For example, the oHashed email addresses are used in an Oracle DMP integration or an Adobe Analytics integration, and can be used with retargeting use cases.